KerorinNorthFox/osu-framework-wiki-ja/Dependency-Injection.md

-In osu-framework, we support dependency injection at a `Drawable` level.
+In osu!framework, we support dependency injection at a `Drawable` level.
 Internally, this is done via `DependencyContainer`s, which are passed down the hierarchy and can be overridden at any point for further customisation (or replacement) by a child.

 The general usage for this is to fulfill a dependency that can come from a parent (potentially many levels above the point of usage).
-It is important to understand the general concept of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) before reading on.
+It is important to understand the general concept of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) before reading on.

+## Implementation

+osu!framework's dependency injection mechanism heavily leans on C# attributes, namely `[Cached]`, `[Resolved]`, and `[BackgroundDependencyLoader]`.
+Setting the dependencies up is done via one of two pathways: source generation and reflection.
+Understanding this is key, as the source generation pathway benefits from compile-time optimisations, but requires consumers to adjust their code accordingly.

+### Source generation

+Since the 2022.1126.0 release, the primary supported implementation of dependency injection relies on [source generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
+The primary implications of this for framework consumers are as follows:

+- For the source generator-based dependency injection to work, `Drawable` classes must be `partial` so that the source generator can inject the DI machinery into the class.
+Non-compliant drawables will raise the [`OFSG001`](https://github.com/ppy/osu-framework/blob/e5f1aabc22f2f149f48c4fd9ca7c6f8381b00ec0/osu.Framework.SourceGeneration/Analysers/DiagnosticRules.cs#L14-L21) code inspection.
+- In more complicated custom DI usages, if it is desired to `.Inject()` dependencies into a custom non-drawable class, it must implement the marker [`IDependencyInjectionCandidate`](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Allocation/IDependencyInjectionCandidate.cs) interface.

+The implementation of the source generator can be viewed [here](https://github.com/ppy/osu-framework/blob/master/osu.Framework.SourceGeneration/Generators/Dependencies/DependencyInjectionSourceGenerator.cs).

+### Reflection

+The original, legacy implementation of dependency injection heavily uses reflection.
+It will be used if user drawables are not marked `partial`, as the source generator cannot attach its own code to such drawables.

+Since the source generator pathway was introduced, this implementation is supported for backwards compatibility, but generally not recommended for new projects.

+## Storing and retrieving dependencies

-There are a few ways dependencies can be `cached` (stored) and `resolved` (fetched):
+There are a few ways dependencies can be **cached** (stored) and **resolved** (retrieved):

-## Using `[Cached]` and `[Resolved]` attributes
+### `[Cached]` on drawable members

 This is the simplest implementation.